 For NanTroSEIZE Stage 3, 6 km riser drilling is planned at Site C0002.
-We drilled to 1057 m CSF, cored the intervals from seafloor to 204 m CSF and 475 to 1057 m CSF, and cut 86 cores (18 with the HPCS, 2 with the ESCS, and 66 with the RCB) from three holes.
-We penetrated the basal unconformity of the Kumano forearc basin at ~936 m CSF and cored another 120 m into the accretionary prism.
-The forearc basin sequence was divided into two units based on lithofacies; these units corresponded to Units II and III defined by LWD, respectively.
-Both units are dominated by mud and mudstone; however, the Unit I contains more sand and silt intercalation and has a much faster sedimentation rate.
+We drilled to 1057 m CSF, cored the intervals from 0 to 204 m CSF and 475 to 1057 m CSF, and cut 86 cores-18 with the HPCS, 2 with the ESCS, and 66 with the RCB-from three holes.
+We penetrated the basal unconformity of the Kumano forearc basin at ~922 m CSF and cored another 135 m into the accretionary prism.
+The forearc basin sequence was divided into two units based on lithofacies.
+The boundary core between Units I and II was not recovered; hence, we applied the logging unit boundary defined by logging-while-drilling (LWD) during IODP Expedition 314 for this boundary.
+All units are dominated by mud and mudstone; however, Units I and II contain more sand and silt intercalation and have a much faster sedimentation rate.
 The age ranges from Quaternary to late Miocene.
-Underlying accretionary prism materials contain more lithified and deformed sediments.
-Only one nannofossil event, of late Miocene age, was determined for Unit IV; hence, no significant gap was detected across the unconformity.
+Underlying accretionary prism materials contain moderately more lithified and much more deformed sediments.
+Biostratigraphic data show that the transition from Pliocene to late Miocene strata occurs as a biostratigraphic gap around 922 m CSF, ~15 m above the lithostratigraphic unit boundary defined during Expedition 314 based on LWD data.
 Faults and shear zones are clustered at certain depths around 700, 920-950, and 1000-1050 m CSF.
 Three deformation phases were recognized by fault analyses.
-The earliest phase is a thrust fault (and possibly a strike-slip fault) and exhibits northwest-southeast shortening.
+The earliest phase is northwest-southeast shortening sequence with thrust faults (and possibly strike-slip faults).
 Two phases of normal faulting occurred subsequent to thrusting.
-The first is recorded in shear zones and indicates northeast-southwest extension.
+The first is recorded in shear zones in Unit III and the uppermost part of Unit IV and indicates northeast-southwest extension.
 The second is recorded in normal faults and indicates north-south extension, consistent with the present stress direction acquired from LWD results.
 A total of 31 whole-round samples were taken for interstitial water analyses.
 Changes in concentration for most elements seem to be controlled by unit boundaries.
-A downward increase of ethane and concomitant decrease of $C_1/C_2$ ratios in Unit IV suggest some contribution of thermogenic hydrocarbons.
+A downhole increase of ethane and concomitant decrease of $C_1/C_2$ ratios in Unit IV suggest some contribution of thermogenic hydrocarbons.
 Physical properties show complex trends with depth.
-Downhole temperature was measured at eight depths to 159.0 m CSF and showed an almost linear downhole increase with a gradient of 0.043°C/m, identical to that found at Site C0001.
+In situ temperature was measured at eight depths to 159.0 m CSF and showed an almost linear downhole increase with a gradient of 0.043°C/m, nearly identical to that found at Site C0001 but corresponding to a lower heat flow of 39 mW/m.